thuyluu9595/Movie-Theater-Club/README.md

 * PostgreSQL as database

 ### Frontend (JavaScript):
-* React, a JavaScipt library for building user interface
+* React for building the user interface
+* Tailwind CSS for modern responsive styling

 __The entire application is containerized using Docker for easy development and management__